Prize Notifications: How You Know When You've Won Sweepstakes

 Beware of any prize notifications that arrive by bulk mail.
 Legitimate companies won't notify winners in bulk, whereas many scammers send mass mailings to trick as many people as possible.

 Look out for precanceled stamps, metered postage, or permit imprints to identify bulk mailings.

 Telephone Calls That Let You Know You've Won

 Some prize notifications come via telephone.
 It's important to answer these calls because many times, the sponsor will disqualify a winner and draw another if they can't reach them within a certain number of tries.

 To avoid losing a prize, use a number where you can be easily reached.
 A mobile phone number might be a good choice or you can use call forwarding to make sure that you can be contacted on the go.

 Of course, some scammers will also call to try to trick you.
 Make sure that you know the signs of telephone scams, so you don't fall for one of these cons.

 Some Prize Notifications Arrive Immediately

-When you win instant sweepstakes, you will find out right away if you've won a prize.
+When you win instant sweepstakes, you'll find out right away if you've won a prize.
 Either a message will pop up on your screen letting you know you're a winner, or you'll receive an email or text message within a few minutes of entering.

-A Prize Notification Can Be Announced on a Website or Newsletter
+Prize Notification Announced on a Website or Newsletter

 Some sweepstakes only announce winners on their website or through their email newsletters.
 If you don't respond within a certain amount of time, the company will disqualify you and draw another winner.